-Figure 4-1.
-Native American place names in the vicinity of the APE (Hilbert et al. 2001; USGS 1865).
+Figure 4-1 Native American place names in the vicinity of the APE (Hilbert et al. 2001; USGS 1865).

 T. T. Waterman (Hilbert et al. 2001) identified several Duwamish ethnographic place names in the vicinity of the APE.
 He described identifiable physical locations along the lake shores and nearby landforms.
-Approximately 0.15 mi northwest of the APE is a location called wagwagab, translated as "like a frog."
+Approximately 0.4 mi west of the APE is a location called wadwadab, translated as "like a frog."
 At this location, a small creek drains into Portage Bay.
-Along the Portage Bay shoreline, and approximately 0.1 mi south of the APE, Waterman's informants identified a small promontory (now the location of the UW Boat Club) as $sq^{\nu}icqs$, "down river promontory."
+Along the Portage Bay shoreline, and approximately 0.3 mi southwest of the APE, Waterman's informants identified a small promontory (now the location of the UW Boat Club) as sq^wicqs , "down river promontory."
 The marsh between Laurel Point and the UW, now filled in, and the location of parking lots for the UW and Husky Stadium, was known as slu2wit, translated as "perforation for a canoe."
 A village with at least five longhouses was located here, along with a fish weir.
-This is the closest identified village, roughly 1.2 mi away, to the APE.
-The small cove west of Laurel Point was referred to as $^{2}adid(a)$, or "dear me/for gosh sakes" (Hilbert et al. 2001:77-80; Thrush 2007:251).
-This location is nearly 1.75 mi from the APE.
-An "Indian Trail" depicted on the 1865 GLO connects Lake Washington and Lake Union is approximately 0.3 miles east of the APE (USGS 1865).
+This is the closest identified village, roughly 0.1 mi east of the APE.
+The small cove west of Laurel Point was referred to as 2adid(a), or "dear me/for gosh sakes" (Hilbert et al. 2001:77-80; Thrush 2007:251).
+This location is approximately 0.75 mi from the APE.
+The APE crosses an "Indian Trail" depicted on the 1865 GLO connecting Lake Washington and Lake Union (USGS 1865).
 This trail, along with one located slightly further to the south, both likely canoe portage routes, is evidence of the heavily used transportation corridor stretching between Shilshole Bay and Lake Washington, bringing people from various neighboring tribes into and through the project area vicinity (Miller and Blukis Onat 2004:70; USGS 1865).